Get Help Now

 Joint custody is the most preferred method of caring for children so that both parents are equally involved in their lives.

 When two parents get divorced, they must arrange how their child will be cared for.
-Often times, both parties are able to set aside their differences and agree on long-term decisions for their child.
+Oftentimes, both parties are able to set aside their differences and agree on long-term decisions for their child.
 This can be done without legal help or with the assistance of an attorney.
-Not all parents are able to arrive at an agreement on their own, however, making it the court’s responsibility to issue a custody order based on the best interests of the child.
+Not all parents are able to arrive at an agreement on their own; however, it is the court’s responsibility to issue a custody order based on the best interests of the child.

 If you are involved in a battle for custody, you are likely worried about losing out on the opportunity to be an active parent.
 Our Pittsburgh custody attorneys at Pittsburgh Divorce & Family Law, LLC understand the turmoil that can arise in these situations.
 We will stand by you every step of the way, providing you with information as soon as it becomes available.